 It’s never too early to start thinking about education and learning for your disabled child.
-Many children with cerebral palsy have average intelligence, but many struggle with cognitive impairments, learning disabilities, and merely being able to socialize and develop along with the same parameters as their peers could also be an issue.
+Many children with cerebral palsy have average intelligence, but many struggle with cognitive impairments and learning disabilities.
+Being able to socialize and develop along with the same parameters as their peers could also be an issue.
 Having an education team to evaluate and intervene can help put your child on the right path.

 Your education team may include the local school district administrators and special education teachers.
 It could also include a school social worker and psychologists, paraprofessionals, speech and language pathologists, audiologists, vision specialists, and physical therapists.

 Your community team may also overlap with your education team.
 It could include any local organizations that help families of children with disabilities, your faith-based community, school teams, and extracurricular activity leaders.